ehendrix23/tesla_dashcam/README.rst

 TODO
 ----

+* Monitor path for new folders/files as trigger option
+* Provide option to copy or move from source to output folder before starting to process
 * Implement option to crop individual camera output
-* Provide option to copy or move from source to output folder before starting to process
 * Develop method to run as a service with --monitor option
 * GUI Front-end
 * Support drag&drop of video folder (supported in Windows now, MacOS not yet)